 Nevertheless, Gabi was sure that she was going to wait until marriage to have sex.

 When I got involved in the dance world, obviously I didn’t have as much time anymore to hang out with Gabi.
 But, I was still going to meetings, occasionally and that’s when Gabi and Myra grilled me about my state of unusual happiness.
 My being suspiciously happy meant that some explanation was in order.
 They were worried I might get in trouble.

 Then, one day Gabi dropped by and announced, “I’m moving across town to a new congregation, Esther.
 I won’t be seeing you at the meetings anymore.”

 “Oh, that’s too bad,” I looked at her with obvious concern.
 I would miss her companionship.
 “Maybe we can still get together and meet for a movie sometimes—?
 I’m going to miss you something awful!”

-“That’d be nice,” Gabi’s worried face lit up again, as she grinned.
+“That’d be nice,” Gabi’s worried face lit up again, and a grin broke out.
 I sensed she was afraid to tell me she was moving.
 She didn’t want me to take her action of moving across town personally.

 I was enthusiastic to have her china cabinet.
 “You bet!
 You have a lovely china cabinet and if you don’t want it anymore, I’d be glad to give it a nice home.”

 “I know it would have a good home here with you,” she assured me, gazing around my impeccable apartment.

 My son Sean was agreeable to help me obtain the china cabinet.
 Since he had a hatchback car, he thought the top and bottom halves of the cabinet might fit into the back, without too much difficulty.
 “We could probably do it in one trip,” Sean assured us.